espruino/EspruinoDocs/tutorials/Bangle.js App Loader Custom.md

 Adding and Removing apps
 ------------------------

-All the information on apps is stored in `apps.json` in the root directory of the BangleApps repository.
+All the information on apps is stored in `metadata.json`

-The simplest form of modification is to just remove the items from this file that you don't want.
+The simplest form of modification is to just remove these files from apps that you don't want.

 * Go to https://github.com/your_user_name/BangleApps
-* Click on `apps.json`
+* Click on `apps` then on the folder of the app you don't want
-* Click on the little pencil 'edit' icon in the top right
+* Click on the little 'garbage can' icon in the top right
-* Delete all the JSON elements `{...}` containing apps you don't want - ensure that you don't have too many or too few commas between them.
+* repeat for any other app you don't want.

 Changing Default apps
 ---------------------

-The list of default apps installed when you click `Install default apps` is listed in `defaultapps.json`.
+The list of default apps installed when you click `Install default apps` is listed in `defaultapps_banglejs1.json` and `defaultapps_banglejs2.json` for the given devices.

-Simple remove or add app IDs from `apps.json` to modify it.
+Simple remove or add app IDs from `metadata.json` to modify it.

 Changing Look and Feel